COSC3020/divide-and-conquer-sum-Hinckley28/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

 Answer: The runtime fo the algorithm I implemented is $\Theta$ (nlog n).
 This is because the algorithm is very similar to similar to the merge sort algorithm.
 The only difference is that the array is broken up into 3 differnt arrays at each recursive step instead of 2 and the elements in the array are added instead of compared and swapped.
-The recurence relation would be T(n) = { 1 if n <= 1,  3T(n/3) + n if n > 1}.
+The recurence relation would be T(n) = { 1 if n <= 3,  3T(n/3) + 3 if n > 3}.